SergiusTheBest/plog/README.md

 - Doesn't require C++11
 - [Extendable](#extending)
 - No `windows.h` dependency
+- Can use UTC or local time
+- Uses modern CMake

 # Usage
 To start using plog you need to make 3 simple steps.